When David Lynch and Mark Frost came up with the pitch for Twin Peaks, they ignored the prevailing wisdom for creating a TV show.

 Finnish games developer Remedy – noted fans of Lynch – took a similar approach with Control.
-First they dreamt up the architecturally impossible home of the Federal Bureau of Control, a surreal, sentient brutalist structure able to reconfigure its vast interior spaces at will; everything else came later.
+First they dreamt up the architecturally impossible home of the Federal Bureau of Control, a surreal, sentient brutalist building able to reconfigure its vast interior spaces at will, and everything else came later.

-Your entry into this bizarre heap of poured concrete is straight from an anxiety dream.
-You – the “you” being a young woman called Jesse Faden, excellently acted by Courtney Hope – turn up at a deserted government office in search of your long-lost brother.
+Your arrival at this bizarre heap of poured concrete is straight from an anxiety dream.
+You – the “you” being a young woman called Jesse Faden, well acted by Courtney Hope – turn up at a deserted government office in search of your long-lost brother.
 You stumble across the corpse of the bureau’s director.
 Then, in a moment of dream-logic sleight of hand, you’re the director; even the portraits of the previous incumbent have changed to your besuited image.

 You don’t have time to work out the details, because there’s a reality crisis underway.
 A collection of Objects of Power – kitsch, everyday items that somehow manipulate our collective unconscious to channel inter-dimensional forces – are causing havoc, driving people mad and messing with the building’s already strained feng shui.
 There’s a refrigerator that gets angry unless someone is watching it, a fairground hammer that causes leprosy, a rotary phone that connects to another dimension.

 Other times Control can be incredibly frustrating.
-Navigating the winding corridors of the Oldest House is often bewildering, something made worse by your largely useless map – frantically dashing around with no idea where you are or where you’re going may be thematically sound but it’s not a lot of fun.
-Some of the missions, meanwhile, are uninspired, involving anachronistic McGuffins like repairing generators and unclogging pipes to open up new pathways, Metroidvania-style.
+Navigating the winding corridors of the Oldest House is often bewildering, something made worse by a largely useless map – frantically dashing around with no idea where you are or where you’re going may be thematically sound but it’s not very fun.
+Some of the missions, meanwhile, are uninspired, involving anachronistic McGuffins like repairing generators and unclogging pipes to open up new Metroidvania-style pathways.